 Health Care Sector Update for 04/17/2020: GENE,GILD,WORX

-Health care stocks were rising with the NYSE Health Care Index ahead 1.2% and the SPDR Health Care Select Sector ETF up 1.3%.
+Health care stocks continue to rise this afternoon, with the NYSE Health Care Index ahead 1.2% while the SPDR Health Care Select Sector ETF was up 1.8%.

-Genetic Technologies (GENE) surged almost 56% on Friday after saying it may temporarily convert its genetic testing laboratory to a COVID-19 testing facility should the government call on it to do so.
+Genetic Technologies (GENE) surged more than 42% on Friday after saying it may temporarily convert its genetic testing laboratory to a COVID-19 testing facility laboratory should the government call on it to do so.
 The molecular diagnostics company said it developed the implementation plan because it expects COVID-19 cases to keep rising and not because of any agreement to provide testing services.

-SCWorx (WORX) was more than 14% lower, giving back a 12% gain earlier Friday, after late Thursday announcing an initial order of 2 million COVID-19 rapid testing kits from Rethink My Healthcare and saying it will continue weekly shipments of 2 million units per week for the Philadelphia-based virtual healthcare network for an additional 23 weeks.
+SCWorx (WORX) was 3.3% lower, giving back a 12% gain earlier Friday that followed the company late Thursday announcing an initial order of 2 million COVID-19 rapid testing kits from Rethink My Healthcare and saying it will continue weekly shipments of 2 million units per week for the Philadelphia-based virtual healthcare network for an additional 23 weeks.
 Rethink My Healthcare will pay $17.50 for each of the test kits while SCWorx said it has secured weekly deliveries of 2 million units from an Australian supplier at $13 apiece starting late next week.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.